These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 1. Anticipation Phase.

 At this stage, you’re excited about your upcoming retirement.
 You can’t wait to live a life without work!
-But it’s also a time of anxiety because you have to leave behind your job and coworkers.
+But it’s also a time of anxiety because you must leave behind your job and coworkers.

 2. Realization Phase.

 This phase is the most depressing stage of retirement, where reality sets in and you realize that there are no more work-related deadlines or paychecks.
 It’s perfectly normal to feel lost at this stage, but don’t worry, you’ll get used to it.